KalinaBarzashka/Education/RedisUniversity/RU101 Introduction to Redis Data Structures/Week 3/02_Object Storage with Hashes.md

 - ReJSON and Graph are potential solutions
 - Use hash for each object (Multiple hashes)
 - Multiple hashes + Sets (set is used to store the relationship ends to provides the ability to find related items more simply)
-- Use flattering relationship in a single hash (flatten the hierarchy) - common strategy, use field nameing convention to describe the hierarchy
+- Use flattering relationship in a single hash (flatten the hierarchy) - common strategy, use field naming convention to describe the hierarchy

 #### Flattering relationship in a single hash